digitalfruit/limejs/lime/guide/1_the_timeline.md

 - schedule(callback, context) - Call a function in every frame.
 Context is object that represents *this*.
 - unschedule(callback, context) - Clear previously scheduled function.
-- scheduleWithDelay(callback, context, delay, opt_limit) - Same as *schedule* but function is only called if if more than *delay* seconds has passed from last execution.
+- scheduleWithDelay(callback, context, delay, opt_limit) - Same as *schedule* but function is only called if more than *delay* seconds has passed from last execution.
 - callAfter(callback, context, delay) - Only call function once after the delay.

-You should never use JavaScript built in methods ’setTimeout()’ and ’setInterval()’ directly in your game code. *lime.schduleManager* provides you with the same functionality with extra features.
+You should never use JavaScript built in methods `setTimeout()` and `setInterval()` directly in your game code. *lime.schduleManager* provides you with the same functionality with extra features.
 Your callback is called with a parameter that is the delay from the last execution of the same callback in milliseconds.
 This allows you to make smooth animations even if the CPU performance changes drastically.

     #!JavaScript
     var velocity = 2;